SpaceG/spaceg.github.io/_posts/2015-01-20-google-cast.sender.js-console-error.markdown

 <blockquote class="twitter-tweet tw-align-center" data-link-color="#666" lang="de"><p><a href="https://t.co/lDeTazgMxE">https://t.co/lDeTazgMxE</a> error when chrome cast extension is not installed <a href="https://twitter.com/google">@google</a> <a href="https://twitter.com/hashtag/javascript?src=hash">#javascript</a> <a href="https://twitter.com/hashtag/console?src=hash">#console</a></p>&mdash; Lucas Gatsas (@LucasGatsas) <a href="https://twitter.com/LucasGatsas/status/557184382742831104">19.
 Januar 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-This is a Terrible Thing from oYouTube Javascript.
+This is a Terrible Thing  the javascript from youtube.
 And wish i could fix this bug.
-Now after i google About it and ask someone in my Network about this Problem, i found on Stackoverflow a Answer :  [StackOverFlow](http://stackoverflow.com/questions/25814914/chrome-youtube-cast-sender-js-console-error)
+Now after google About it and ask someone in my Network about this Problem, i found on Stackoverflow an Answer :  [StackOverFlow](http://stackoverflow.com/questions/25814914/chrome-youtube-cast-sender-js-console-error)

 This is Terrible because nobody download this Cast App [Google Cast](https://chrome.google.com/webstore/detail/google-cast/boadgeojelhgndaghljhdicfkmllpafd)

 <blockquote class="twitter-tweet tw-align-center" data-link-color="#666" lang="de"><p>the same <a href="https://twitter.com/hashtag/shit?src=hash">#shit</a> here cast_sender_js <a href="https://twitter.com/hashtag/google?src=hash">#google</a> <a href="https://twitter.com/hashtag/chrome?src=hash">#chrome</a> &gt;&gt; <a href="https://t.co/LWLT2NALKj">https://t.co/LWLT2NALKj</a></p>&mdash; Lucas Gatsas (@LucasGatsas) <a href="https://twitter.com/LucasGatsas/status/557185085699809280">19.
 Januar 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-The only Way to have it without Error, i do not embed YouTube Videos in My Blog, but i want to show Up how to Know How and give users Tips durring the Videos Like Installing Videos etc. I Have foudn Another forum about this kind of a Problem.
+The only Way to have it without Error, i do not embed YouTube Videos in My Blog, but i want to show up how do that work and give users Tips during Installing Videos etc. I Have found Another forum about this kind of a Problem.
 [My Twitter Status](https://twitter.com/LucasGatsas/status/557185085699809280) and here [My Twitter Status](https://twitter.com/LucasGatsas/status/557184382742831104).
-Gosh Thanks I'm not the Only one with this Kind One.
-Maybe Google and YouTube have to Slove this Problem.
+Thanks I'm not the only one with this kind one.
+Maybe Google and YouTube have to slove this Problem.
 Because it's distrub to work on, even do you don't know from where it's come.

 Happy Coding!